amoffat/HeimdaLLM/README.md

 LIMIT 10;
 ```

-But how can you ensure that its safe and that it only accesses authorized data?
+But how can you ensure the LLM-generated query is safe and that it only accesses
+authorized data?

 HeimdaLLM performs static analysis on the generated SQL to ensure that only certain
 columns, tables, and functions are used.
 It also automatically edits the query to add a